-Students in the Diagnostic Medical Sonography program will pay CUW tuition during the pre-clinical and clinical aspects of the program.
-Students in the clinical aspect of the program pay for 4 semesters and do not have to pay any overload tuition charges.
-A percentage of the tuition will be given to the clinical program.
+Students in the Diagnostic Medical Sonography program will pay CUW tuition during the pre-professional and professional aspects of the program.
+Students in the professional aspect of the program pay for 4 semesters and do not have to pay any overload tuition charges.
+If the student is attending an affiliated, hospital-based, program, a percentage of the tuition will be given to that program.
 Thus, students who are receiving the Emeritus (full) Scholarship or are full time CUW employees (tuition-free) will need to pay tuition during the clinical aspect of the program.